 Some people like this technique for it's novel and supposed space-saving design.

-While this is better than supplanting labels with placeholders, this seductive, novel and space-saving technique is problematic for a number of reasons:
+While this approach is certainly better than supplanting labels with placeholders, its problematic for several reasons.

-Float labels start inside the input leaving no space for an additional hint.
+Float labels start off inside the input leaving no space for hint text which some fields need.

-Float labels typically have small text, so that as it floats, it takes up a small amount of space.
+Float labels have small text so that when it floats, it takes up as little space as possible.
 But small text is hard to read.

 5. They have poor contrast

-Like placeholder text, float labels have low contrast in order to differentiate it.
+Float labels have low contrast in order to differentiate it from a real value.
 But low contrast text is hard to read.

-While text boxes can have float labels, radio buttons, checkboxes and select boxes can't.
-This produces an inconsistent experience.
+While text boxes can have float labels, other types of fields like checkboxes and select boxes can't.
+This creates an inconsistent experience.

-Long float labels could get cropped by the field.
-We should use patterns that adapt based on the content.
+Long labels could get cut off.
+We should be using patterns that accomodate varying types of content.

-Forms are not a source of entertainment.
-Float labels won't make users enjoy using your form becaue they don't care about the form.
-They only care about the outcome, that filling out the form gives them.
+Forms aren't a source of entertainment.
+Float labels won't make users enjoy using your form.
+People don't care about your design, unless it stops them from completing the task.

 I write articles like this and share them with my private mailing list.
 No spam and definitely no popups.
 Just one article a month, straight to your inbox.
 Sign up below: